nelaekasilvialumbanraja/pencucian_uang_updated--1-/README.md

 ## Paper Context

-This implementation supports the innovation paper:

 > **"Explainable Edge AI for Cost-Efficient and Trustworthy Anti-Money Laundering Systems"**
 > Bella Adisty, Nela Eka Silvia Lumbanraja, Albert Jofrandi Hutapea
 > Program Studi Informatika, Institut Teknologi Sains Bandung
 > Innovation Paper Competition 2026 — Risk and Governance Summit

-The proposed XE-AML framework combines:

-- **Edge AI** for low-latency, near-real-time transaction screening before funds move further
-- **LightGBM** for lightweight machine learning inference with small model footprint
-- **SHAP** for explainable, auditable AML decision-making
-- **Inference benchmarking** to evaluate deployment feasibility on edge infrastructure
-- **Computational efficiency analysis** using latency, throughput, model size, memory, and CPU metrics

-The computational evaluation supports the claim in Section 3.5 of the paper: LightGBM achieves a mean inference latency of **1.26 ms**, a model size of **1.015 MB**, a memory footprint of **2.85 MB**, and a transaction throughput of **169,072 TPS** — all within the thresholds required for efficient edge deployment.
+This implementation operationalizes four claims made in the paper:

+1. A LightGBM model trained on engineered AML features achieves PR-AUC of 0.8666 — substantially above the Random Forest baseline (0.5985) on the same dataset and split.
+2. The model serializes to under 2 MB combined (model + scaler) and loads with a memory footprint of 2.85 MB, satisfying edge hardware constraints.
+3. Single-transaction inference completes in 1.26 ms on average, with P99 under 2.3 ms — sufficient for real-time screening within standard payment network latency windows.
+4. SHAP explanations provide per-transaction attribution that satisfies interpretability requirements for compliance and regulatory review.

 ---

-## Notes
+## Reproducibility Notes

-- The notebook is named `aml_detection_AML_FEATURE_ENGINEERING_FINAL.ipynb` and covers the complete pipeline from data loading (Section 1) through inference benchmarking (Section 10).
-- The trained model (`aml_best_model.pkl`) and scaler (`aml_scaler.pkl`) are included because their combined size is under 2 MB.
+- Run all cells in order from Section 0 (library installation) through Section 10 (inference benchmark).
-- The notebook may not always render correctly on GitHub if the output is large.
-Result figures are provided separately as PNG files.
+- The notebook may not render fully on GitHub when cell outputs are large.
+Figures are provided as separate PNG files for reference.
 - CPU usage is reported as a per-core normalized value.
-Raw `psutil` output on multi-core Windows systems may show values above 100% (cumulative across all cores).
-- Account behavioral features are computed after the train/validation/test split to prevent leakage.
-Statistics are derived from the training set only, then applied to validation and test sets.
+On multi-core Windows systems, raw `psutil.cpu_percent()` values exceeding 100% reflect cumulative multi-core usage and must be divided by logical core count to obtain per-core utilization.
+- All preprocessing artifacts (scaler, encoder, account stats, feature column list, threshold) must be saved and loaded together during inference.
+The notebook's Section 9 demonstrates the complete inference pipeline including all preprocessing steps.